urbit/developers.urbit.org/content/reference/arvo/clay/tasks.md

 A `%ogre` `task` unmounts the specified mount.

 It's defined in `lull.hoon` as taking `$@(desk beam)` but in fact it will only unmount the target when specified as a `term` mount name.
 Passing it a `desk` will incidentally work if the mount is named the same as the `desk` but otherwise it won't work.
-Passing it a `beam:clay` will simply not work.
+Passing it a `beam` will simply not work.

 #### Returns